 Overall, this album is a good example of where pop was in 2000, and it sits perfectly amongst the likes of Billie Piper and S Club 7, who were all releasing the same sound as Martine.

 If it hadn’t have been for her winning the role in My Fair Lady, then I’m sure that she would have continued to find success with further singles from this album.
+Sadly, it didn’t reach the hit status that she had found with her debut just the year before.

 The only down side is that there’s a lot of tracks that sound similar here – the candidates for potential 3rd single stand out, whilst the rest of the songs are a bit all ‘as one’.